What residency documents or visas did I need if I will be in Mexico for a while?

 We asked expats what residency documents or visas they need when settling in Mexico.
 They wrote...

 "Here it is: Lived in northern Virginia about 5 mins from Washington, DC, so I was able to use the office downtown DC near Georgetown.
 My appointment/process took about 15-20 mins before they smiled at me and said that I was going to live in Mexico.
 I submitted the required payroll statements, which showed them being directly deposited into my bank account.
 I was still working (I think this might have been an advantage...not sure) These statements listed my 401K, as well.
 I did not point that out to them and they didn't ask.
 I didn't need to use my pension info, nor did I bring it with me.
 I didn't apply for Social Security until 6 months after arrival, so it was not used as income.
 They didn't ask for bank statements and I didn't volunteer.
 In addition, there was no need in Puerto Vallarta for me to submit financials again...
 I only listed what my current sources of income were.
 Keep in mind that this was over 5 years ago and I did it all myself.
-I just took the time to read and digest online what I needed to do, period," commented one expat who made the move to Puerto Vallarta, Mexico.
+I just took the time to read and digest online what I needed to do, period," said a member in Puerto Vallarta, Mexico.

 Connect